ShadowMainCell/FilesForMyOperatingSystem-Phone-/README.md

 # FilesForMyOperatingSystem-Phone-
-Its my files for my Operating Syter for phone.
+Its my files for my Operating System for phone.
 System Name:HardWare